Solar Panel Insurance: How Solar Panels Affect Home Insurance

-Solar energy systems that are attached to your house are considered permanent attachments, so the cost to insure them is typically rolled into your homeowners coverage.
-What will change when you install these panels is the coverage limit on your policy.
+Insurance companies consider solar energy systems attached to your house as permanent attachments, so they typically roll the cost to insure them into your homeowners coverage.
+When you install these panels, the coverage limit on your policy changes.

-You’ll want to make sure that your policy limit is high enough to cover your home’s damage and the solar panels’ damage as well, especially if they experience severe damage.
-You may even want to factor in your system’s complete replacement costs into your overall coverage limit.
+You’ll want to make sure your policy limit is high enough to cover damage to your home as well as your solar panels, especially if they undergo severe damage.
+You may even want to factor your system’s complete replacement costs into your overall coverage limit.